irena-flextool/flextool/docs/install_toolbox.md

         - init.sqlite
         - input_data_template.sqlite
         - how to example databases
 - If the git complains about merge conflicts, it is probably due to you modifying the template files.
-Use `git restore .` This will restore the files downloaded from the repository to their original states.
+Use `git restore .` This will restore ALL the files downloaded from the repository to their original states.
 Then repeat the update_flextool

 - One can also migrate other input databases to the new version by calling:
     - `python migrate_database.py *absolute_path_to_database*` or
     - `python migrate_database.py database_name.sqlite` if in the main flextool folder

+If using Toolbox, update it as well:

+- cd to the repository folder Spine-Toolbox
+- `git pull`
+- `python -m pip install -U -r requirements.txt`
+- cd back to FlexTool directory

 ### Old version (release 3.1.3 or earlier):
 Update of IRENA FlexTool to the latest version is done as follows: